Stojj2/Portfolio-Project-1/README.md

 ## Features

 - Navigation bar
-  -  is dipslaying a navigationbar that will help the user navigate to different sections of the page
+  -  Navigationbar that will help the user navigate to different sections of the page
   - Navigation bar will always be vissible

+- Biggest challenges
+   - Three informative boxes with the biggest challenges of populating a new world -
+- Going To Mars
+   - Section with picture and video
+   - Information about today's Mars-missions

 - Footer
   - Footer section will have clickable icons that take the user to different social media pages
   - Footer section will always be vissible

 - Newsletter
-  - Eart To Mars have a newslatter sign up form.
+  - Newsletter sign up form.
   - Signup form will register a user for newsletter

+- Responsiv Design
+  - Entire webpage is responsiv and will work on resolutions used by Pc, tablet and phone

 ## Future Features
 - Ranking list of which private company invests the most in Mars missions